 - Not have completed more than one academic year of “formal training” (for instance, attended medical school, participated in internships, fellowships, or residency programs) in a country classified by the World Bank as High-Income.

-- Be a Full Member, Member-in-Training, or International Corresponding member of ASCO; or submit a membership application in one of these categories.
+- Be a Full Member, Member-in-Training, or International Corresponding member; or submit a membership application in one of these categories.

 - Applicants should be less than 10 years past their oncology training program.

 - Applicants must be fluent in English (both writing and speaking).

 - Must have a demonstrated interest in integrating palliative and supportive care into his/her institution.
 This may be shown by attending courses on the topic, participating in related clinical activities, etc. (IDEA-PC Applicants Only)

 All applications must be submitted in accordance to the requirements and instructions of the International Development and Education Award IDEA Request for Applications and the IDEA-PC Request for Applications.
 All application materials must be in English and must be submitted through the Grants Portal.
 Paper applications or applications sent by e-mail or fax will not be accepted.